-In a first meeting with potential volunteer chaplains in a classroom setting many may lack understanding as to how they will use the HOM training, but all feel that they are being led by God to participate.
+In a first meeting with potential volunteer chaplains in a classroom setting, some may lack understanding as to how they will use the HOM training; but all feel that they are being led by God to participate.
 Obviously, some of this uncertainty comes from a limited knowledge of all that chaplains do.
-Most are amazed when they learn how much of life chaplains are involved in.
+Some are amazed when they learn how much of life’s experiences in which chaplains are involved.

-Following completion of the course, most participants are warmly welcomed into their church and community, where they are quickly plugged into serving in various venues.
+Following completion of the training, most participants are warmly welcomed into their church and community where they are quickly plugged into serving in various venues.
 Some of those areas, but certainly not all, include: ministries for senior adults and senior adult daycare centers; crises management; hospice providers; funeral homes; law enforcement agencies and fire departments; hospital, mental health, public health and addiction rehab facilities and programs; jails and prisons; Head Start, Salvation Army and Habitat for Humanity; public and private schools; homeless shelters and food banks; and social service agencies.
-The HOM Volunteer Chaplaincy Ministry serves anywhere people are in spiritual need, whether people or in or outside the mainstream of society.
+The HOM Volunteer Chaplaincy Ministry serves anywhere people are in spiritual need, whether people are inside or outside the mainstream of society.

 2016 Baptist Standard - Texans train on 'the next great mission field'

 HOM training will be promoted by individual HOM trainers.
 HOM trainers will set their own schedules and sites.
 If a HOM training date and location are already known, then participants can register at the link below to pay for the HOM training.
 If not known, click here for latest HOM training information.

 - Learning to Listen (Part A and B)